Copper Demand with Renewable Energy Increasing

 • Annual copper demand is 28 million tonnes.

-• Since 1950 an average of 40 years of copper deposits and over 200 years of resources have been available, including reserves, discovered and potentially profitable deposits and undiscovered deposits predicted based on preliminary geological surveys.
+• Since 1950 an average of 40 years of copper deposits and over 200 years of resources have been available.
+Reserves make up discovered and potentially profitable deposits as well as undiscovered deposits predicted based on preliminary geological surveys.

 • Copper resources total 5,000 million tonnes (USGS, 2014 & 2017).

 The data is clear.
-There is enough copper to meet current and future demand – also taking into account the expected demand for copper in the coming years.
-IDTechEx research predicts the volume of copper needed for car components will rise to 6 million tonnes per annum by 2040, increasing 143% from 2020 levels.
-Given that annual demand is about 28m tonnes, then, there appears to be no constraint.
+There is enough copper to meet current and future demand.
+Car components copper will rise to 6 million tonnes per annum by 2040,.
+This is an increase of 143% from 2020 levels (IDTechEx predictions).
+With annual demand about 28m tonnes, there appears to be no constraint.

 From IDTechEx report in Innovation Networks